-But Google is trying to push into what they refer to as “the knowledge graph”, where the words you use in querying the Google Search Engine isn’t what matters.
+But Google is trying to push into what they refer to as “the knowledge graph”, where the words you use in querying the Google Search Engine aren’t what matter.
 Via the knowledge graph, Google is able to parse your questions into ‘what you really meant’, using artificial intelligence.
 Google is looking to make what people do the new SEO.

 And so far, it isn’t working.

-I’m not surprised that the naked women/Pinterest/business change story has become one our most popular pieces here.
+Given the subject matter I’m not surprised that the naked women/Pinterest/business change story has become one of our most popular pieces.
 But I’m constantly amazed at how many paths there are to that little story at this little web site.
 And I see those paths every morning when I look at our search engine optimization statistics.

 So I dug a little, and I found that as of this moment, Google sees us as the #1 web site in the world for that phrase!
 Go ahead, click this link to see Google’s opinion on where you should end up if you query “naked women that don’t mind showing it off“.